AdobeDocs/federated-audience-composition.en/help/overview.md

 <!--![diagram](assets/steps-diagram.png){zoomable="yes"}{width="85%" align="center"}-->

-Key steps:

-1. **Data Integration**: Bring together data from various sources, and merge them into a unified dataset.
-Learn how to connect Adobe Experience Platform apps and your enterprise data warehouse, supported databases, and how to configure them are detailed in [this section](../connections/home.md).
+1. **Create a connection**: Bring together data from various sources, and merge them into a unified dataset.
+For more information on connecting Adobe Experience Platform apps to your enterprise data warehouse, supported databases, and configuring your connection, read the [connections overview](../connections/home.md).

-1. **Data Modeling**: Design and create data models and schemas that define the structure, relationships, and constraints of the data.
-Learn more about schemas on [this page](../customer/schemas.md).
-Learn how to create links for your datamodel on [this page](../data-management/gs-models.md).
+2. **Model your data**: Design and create data models and schemas that define the structure, relationships, and constraints of the data.
+For more information on schemas, read the [schema overview](../customer/schemas.md).
+For more information on data models, read the [data model overview](../data-management/gs-models.md).

-1. **Data Transformation**: Apply data manipulation techniques to modify the format, structure, or values of data elements to make them compatible or suitable for specific analysis or applications.
+3. **Transform your data**: Apply data manipulation techniques to modify the format, structure, or values of data elements to make them compatible or suitable for specific analysis or applications.

-1. **Data Usage**: Create, orchestrate and build audiences.
+4. **Compose your audience**: Create, orchestrate and build audiences.
 Learn how to compose audiences on [this page](../compositions/gs-compositions.md).
 You can also update or reuse existing audiences through Adobe Experience Platform Audience portal and Destinations.
 Learn more on [this page](../connections/destinations.md)

 >[!NOTE]
 >